Venkatesh771/Quality_Assessment_Of_Mangoes/README.md

 <h3 align="center"> 📊 Data Labeling and Annotation </h3>

-Each mango image in the dataset is labeled based on the following assessment criteria:
+<p align="center">Each mango image in the dataset is labeled based on the following assessment criteria  </p>

 ### **1️⃣ Texture Assessment**
 📌 **Likert Scale (1 to 5):**